DNA used in exoneration? No

 Perry's Wrongful Conviction

 The first two trials resulted in hung juries.
 The all-white jury in the third trial sentenced both men to death.
 They spent more than a decade in prison.
-Yet, due to judicial error and blatant racial bias – blacks had been aggressively kept off of the third trial’s jury – the Illinois Supreme Court reversed the case in 1983.
-After the reversal, Rob Warden published an article detailing the evidence in Chicago Lawyer that was read by Michael Falconer.
-Falconer, a recent law graduate from DePaul University, was a former co-worker of Phyllis Santini’s.
-While working together she confided to Falconer that she and her boyfriend – Brown – once robbed a restaurant and shot someone.
+The Illinois Supreme Court reversed the case in 1983, due to judicial error and blatant racial bias – black people had been aggressively kept off the third trial’s jury.
+After the reversal, attorney Rob Warden published an article detailing the evidence in the journal Chicago Lawyer.
+In what turned out to be an important coincidence, Michael Falconer, a recent law graduate from DePaul University, read the article.
+Falconer happened to be a former co-worker of Phyllis Santini’s.
+While working together she had confided to Falconer that she and her boyfriend – Johnny Brown – once robbed a restaurant and shot someone.

 In The Media: